Stock Checker

 Just like IMB and Sim Hound, F33l have also chosen a lightweight fabric for these gloves.
 This is a common theme among all of the sim racing gloves I’m recommending.
 This is the perfect route for sim racing.

 You don’t need the extra thickness for protection or heat resistance like you would in real-world motorsport.
-Instead, comfort and grip are the two main reasons for purchasing sim racing gloves.
+Comfort and grip are the two main reasons for purchasing sim racing gloves.
 And that is exactly what all of the gloves I’m recommending offer.

-Despite being among the cheapest gloves I’m recommending, the F33l gloves are actually one of the most premium feeling.
-This is due to the thicker stitching that is present around the edge of the gloves.
-You also get a raised rubber logo on the strap which feels nice.
+Despite being among the cheapest gloves I recommend, the F33l gloves are actually among the most premium-feeling.
+This is due to the thicker stitching around the edge of the gloves.
+You also get a raised rubber logo on the strap, which feels nice.

-The F33l SR2 gloves sit the highest up the wrist due to the velcro strap being the largest of any of the three gloves recommended in this guide.
+The F33l SR2 gloves sit the highest up the wrist because the Velcro strap is the largest of the three recommended in this guide.
 This can be nice for those who want their gloves to feel a bit more secure.

 Whichever pair of sim racing gloves you choose, the recommendations above will all provide a comfortable sim racing experience.
 The key for me when purchasing new sim racing gloves is first and foremost comfort and breathability.
 This prevents my hands from getting too hot during a long race.